 Apple iPads and other tablets are a new class of tablet computer that offers various emerging applications and uses.
 Because they differ in significant ways from previous personal computing technologies, Mount Holyoke’s support for iPads/Tablets likewise differs from its support for standard laptop and desktop computers.
 As with support for all computing technology on campus, this support will evolve over time as the iPad/Tablet and its common usage evolves.

 - Because existing iPad models cannot run standard desktop computing software supported by Mount Holyoke (for example, Microsoft Office, including Powerpoint), they are not currently recommended as replacements for PC or Mac laptop or desktop computers for faculty or staff.
-LITS iPad application software support follows the College's software standards.
+LITS iPad/Tablet application software support follows the College's software standards.

 - RIS liaisons are available to consult with you about teaching learning, or office needs and goals so that they can be matched with an appropriate computing device.
-Consultations involving the use of iPads do not constitute more general hardware or software support for these devices other than what is outlined above.
+Consultations involving the use of iPads/Tablets do not constitute more general hardware or software support for these devices other than what is outlined above.

 - Any exception to the above policy must be reviewed and approved in advance by LITS.